gotify/website/docs/oidc.md

 ## Linking by username

 Gotify identifies users by username.
-When the OIDC username claim clashes with an existing local user that is not yet bound to an OIDC identity, this login is rejected by default.
-Set `GOTIFY_OIDC_LINK_BY_USERNAME=true` to bind OIDC identities to existing local users.
+By default, an OIDC login is rejected when its username belongs to an existing local user that is not yet linked to an OIDC identity.
+Set `GOTIFY_OIDC_LINK_BY_USERNAME=true` to link the OIDC identity to the existing local user instead.

-Only enable it if you trust that usernames in your identity provider map to the same people as your Gotify usernames.
+Only enable this if you trust that usernames in your identity provider map to the same people as your Gotify usernames.

-## Sample IdP Config
+## Sample IdP configurations

 ### Authelia